PatrickSchababerle/schabbi-webscraper/README.md

     }
 }).crawl();
 ```
-You can also decide if parameters are ignored while queuing:
+You can also decide if parameters are ignored when adding urls to the queue:

 ```js
 const  Schabbi = require('schabbi-webscraper');